M-13 Connector (Michigan highway): Route description

 Conn.
 M-13 starts at exit 164 along I-75/US 23 north of Bay City.
 At the interchange that marks its southern terminus, the connector route continues to the north while the main I-75 freeway turns northwesterly.
 About three-quarters of a mile (1.2 km) north, there is an interchange for Wilder Road.
 Traffic running southbound on the connector that wishes to continue northbound on I-75/US 23 has to use Wilder Road to connect to the latter freeway.
 The connector route is bordered by fields and residential subdivisions as it continues north to the community of Kawkawlin.
 The freeway ends at an at-grade intersection with M-13.

 Conn.
 M-13 is maintained by MDOT like other state highways in Michigan.
 As a part of these maintenance responsibilities, the department tracks the volume of traffic that uses the roadways under its jurisdiction.
 These volumes are expressed using a metric called annual average daily traffic, which is a statistical calculation of the average daily number of vehicles on a segment of roadway.
 MDOT's surveys in 2010 showed that the traffic levels along Conn.
 M-13 were 13,939 vehicles daily south of the Wilder Road and 7,031 vehicles per day north of that interchange.
 The only section of the freeway that has been listed on the National Highway System (NHS) is from the southern terminus to the Wilder Road interchange.
-The NHS is a network of roads important to the country's economy, defense, and mobility.